Photography by Tracey Creed

 This basil pesto with hemp seeds and pasta combination is ideal for a simplified weeknight meal or prepped lunches for the week ahead.
 Some would argue pesto is not pesto without Parmesan, but this vegan version is very good.
 You swap the Parmesan for nutritional yeast — make sure what you are buying contains the essential B vitamins (including fortified B12), not all brands do.
 It is a must for any plant-based eater.

 And as we may be reading this from different continents, with different climates and access, adapt as required.
-Here I have one hundred per cent basil, though if it were winter, I would instead replace the basil with kale entirely.
+Here I have kale and basil, though if it were winter, I would instead replace the basil with kale entirely.
 This is also more cost-effective in general.
 Striking that balance between great flavour and nutrition without spending an entire paycheck is vital for inspiring others to get on board with what you are doing — I think that tends to be the main criticism of vegan diets.

 If anything, I think while the COVID-19 epidemic reminded us of the fragility of humanity — it also brought to focus the underlying food security risks, and inequities within our global food systems.
 There is no doubt that the food system is challenging to navigate, especially when it comes to consuming responsibly, that said, eating in season supports local growers.
 And if you can, eating organic, food produced without pesticides/herbicides/fungicides is positive for the earth and those who cultivate these foods.
 Either way, both are wonderful opportunities to put our dollars in the right direction.
 We prepared this pesto with basil from our yard (Amandine's partner Benoit is cultivating it by the Masses.
 If you make this pesto, we would love to see.
 Tag us on Instagram, @thisislagom.